Ireland’s home to many a beach, but few are as mighty as Ballymastocker Bay (also known as Portsalon Beach) in Donegal.

 Once voted the second most beautiful beach in the world by the lads at Observer Magazine, Ballymastocker Bay is a little golden chunk of paradise.

-About the only deadly Portsalon Beach
+About Portsalon Beach

 You’ll find Ballymastocker Bay on the western shore of Lough Swilly in County Donegal, where its golden beach stretches for around a mile, from Portsalon to the Knockalla Hills.